jacobeisenstein/gt-css-class/indie-project.md

 Here's the timeline, with details below.

 - **Project proposal** due Friday April 3 at 11:59pm.
 This will be *at most* two pages, but should reflect some considered thought.
-20% credit.
+Four points.
 - **Project check-in** on April 13 or 15, during class.
 This is for your benefit, so do whatever it takes to make the most use of the available time.
-10% credit.
+Two points.
 - **Project presentations** on April 20, during class.
 Count on roughly five minutes per person.
-20% credit.
+Four points.
 - **Final project reports** due April 24, at 11:59pm.
 You should write *at most* four pages, plus two pages per member of your team.
-50% credit.
+Fifteen points.

 ## Paper ideas ##